AnonymousXC/AnonymousXC/README.md

 ![GitHub User's stars](https://img.shields.io/github/stars/AnonymousXC?style=for-the-badge)

 # Hi,

 I am a 15 years old game, app and web developer.
+I started coding two years ago.
+Being bored by playing game all the time, One Day I thought to make games.
+So, I started searching about it.
+I started by making games with no code softwares like Construct3, GDevelop and etc. Then, I got into godot and final my passion for coding began.
+And from then I learned about 7 programming and still learning new skills.